 PHYS 309 CLASSICAL MECHANICS (4) Prerequisites: MATH 211, 301 (or concurrent enrollment in MATH 301), and PHYS 162.
 Three hours lecture and one-hour problem session.
-This course introduces the study of kinematics, particle dynamics, central forces and planetary motion, oscillations, energy, and momentum.
+This course introduces the study of kinematics, particle dynamics, central forces and planetary motion, and rigid-body motion.
 The Lagrange and Hamilton formulations of mechanics are also introduced.